Amazon S3

 - python-dotenv

-We recommend using a requirements.txt file.
-In this file, you can add:
+We recommend using a virtual environment and adding the packages to a requirements.txt file.
+In this file, you can add the following:

 boto3 # tested with version 1.20.4